flyinskyin2013/Y_LINUX_FRAME/README.md

 # Y_LINUX_FRAME
-	A Muti-Processes and Muti-Threads Frame
+	A Muti-Processes and Muti-Threads Frame based on linux.

 #How to use
 	firstly,you should modified bellow files to sure how many threads you want.default,there are two threads